-For full-time twelve (12) month employees vacation will accrue as follows:
+For full-time twelve (12) month employee vacation will accrue as follows:

-- 1 to 4 years of employment: Ten (10) days of paid vacation per year (3.33 hours per pay period) - 5 years or more: Fifteen (15) days of paid vacation per year (5.0 hours per pay period)
+- One (1) to four (4) years of employment: Ten (10) days of paid vacation per year (3.33 hours per pay period) - Five (5) years or more: Fifteen (15) days of paid vacation per year (5.0 hours per pay period)

 No employee will receive pay in lieu of vacation during employment.
 Vacation does not accrue during an unpaid leave of absence or on disability salary continuation.
-Part-time employees shall earn a prorated amount of the five (5) days of vacation depending upon their work schedule.